-Keyboard 98 When this option is selected, press the "wake up" key of the Windows® 98 compatible keyboard to power-on the system.
-Password When this option is selected, set the password you would like to use to power-on the system in the "KB Power On Password" field.
-Hot Key When this option is selected, select the function key you would like to use to power-on the system in the "Hot Key Power On" field.
-Mouse Left When this option is selected, double-click the left button of the mouse to power-on the system.
-Mouse Right When this option is selected, double-click the right button of the mouse to power-on the system.
-Any Key Press any key to power-on the system.
+When this option is selected, press the "wake up" key of the Windows® 98 compatible keyboard to power-on the system.
+Default setting.
+Uses the power button to power on the system.
+When this option is selected, select the function key you would like to use to power-on the system in the "Hot Key Power On" field.
+When this option is selected, double-click the left button of the mouse to power-on the system.
+When this option is selected, double-click the right button of the mouse to power-on the system.
+Press any key to power-on the system.